Ann Widdecombe: Shadow Cabinet

-After the Conservative landslide defeat at the 1997 general election, she served as Shadow Health Secretary between 1998–1999 and later as Shadow Home Secretary from 1999 to 2001 under the leadership of William Hague.
+After the Conservative landslide defeat at the 1997 general election, she served as Shadow Health Secretary between 1998 and 1999 and later as Shadow Home Secretary from 1999 to 2001 under the leadership of William Hague.

 Leadership contest and backbenches

 During the 2001 Conservative leadership election, she could not find sufficient support amongst Conservative MPs for her leadership candidacy.
 She first supported Michael Ancram, who was eliminated in the first round, and then Kenneth Clarke, who lost in the final round.
 She afterwards declined to serve in Iain Duncan Smith's Shadow Cabinet (although she indicated on the television programme When Louis Met..., prior to the leadership contest, that she wished to retire to the backbenches anyway).